SamBouwer/any-docker/README.md

 We want to offer a simple to use yet customizable option with just the Anytype "any-sync" and middleware infrastructure while running your own supporting infrastructure.

 Infra
-* mongodb
+- [x]mongodb
 * minio (s3 storage)
 * redis

 Any-sync
-* any-heart
 * any-sync-coordinator
 * any-sync-node
 * any-sync-filenode

+Clients
+* Desktop
+* Android
+* iOS

 ## Run node in docker

-You can run the node along with the required infrastructure in Docker compose using the `docker-compose-example.yaml` and `.evn.example` files.
+You can run the node along with the required infrastructure in Docker compose using the `docker-compose-example.yaml` and `.env.example` files.

 To get started: